MicaProject/Mica/README.md

 ```
 ![Say Hi!](tools/mica.ico)

-Mica leverages a plugin-based approach so you can integrate your plugins to fit exactly your needs.
+Mica leverages a plugin-based approach for you to integrate your plugins to fit exactly your needs.

 It is also shipped with an array of plugins showing the extent of its capabilities.